afnleaf/pkautocalc/README.md

 ## ToDo

 ### Backend
+- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99%
 - test score results (could be improved)
-- colour gradient for xhko that factors in %chance, ex 2% chance to 2hko is worse than 99%
 - sort results by xhko chance
 - tera stellar (not on npm?)
 - environemnt file that propagates through frontend and backend with metapastes
 - is there any way to multithread the calculation?
+- 55/60 bp acro?

 ### Frontend
 - make everything look nicer **IMPORTANT**